nstoik/infrastructure/README.md

 The services are:
 - [Netmaker](services/netmaker/README.md)

+## Ansible Tags
+The following ansible tags are available to specify specific tasks to run.

+- digitalocean - Configure the DigitalOcean cloud provider
+    - digitalocean.tags - Configure the DigitalOcean tags
+    - digitalocean.firewall - Configure the DigitalOcean firewall
+- netmaker - Configure a Netmaker server

 # Inventory
 Inventory from DigtalOcean is dynamic using a plugin.
 The plugin configration is in the file `inventory/do_hosts.yaml`.